-If you need a HUBZone attorney, Steven Koprince and Petefish, Immel, Heeb & Hird LLP can help you understand and meet the HUBZone Program’s rules–or protest an award to a competitor who is not compliant.
+If you need a HUBZone attorney, Koprince Law LLC can help you understand and meet the HUBZone Program’s rules–or protest an award to a competitor who is not compliant.

 For most companies, to be certified for participation in the HUBZone Program, you must demonstrate (among other things) that at least 35% of your employees reside in HUBZones and that your principal office is located in a HUBZone.
 But who counts as an “employee?”
 Which of your offices is your “principal office?” (hint: it is not necessarily your headquarters).

-If you are considering applying to the HUBZone Program, Petefish’s HUBZone attorneys can help you understand what information you need to collect and assist you in putting together a strong HUBZone application and obtain your HUBZone certification.
+If you are considering applying to the HUBZone Program, Koprince Law’s HUBZone attorneys can help you understand what information you need to collect and assist you in putting together a thorough and well-supported HUBZone application and obtain your HUBZone certification.

 If the SBA believes your company no longer qualifies for the HUBZone Program, it will send you a HUBZone decertification letter, explaining its findings and asking for you to reply.
 Treat the HUBZone decertification letter seriously, because without a strong and effective response, your small business will lose its HUBZone certification.

-Just because the SBA has proposed your company for HUBZone decertification does not necessarily mean it’s the end of the line for your HUBZone status.
-Drawing on the HUBZone Program’s regulations, Petefish’s HUBZone attorneys can help you prepare a strong response to the proposed HUBZone decertification, explaining why your small business is still eligible for participation in the HUBZone Program.
+Just because the SBA has proposed your company for HUBZone decertification does not necessarily mean it’s the end of the line.
+Drawing on the HUBZone Program’s regulations, Koprince Law’s HUBZone attorneys can help you prepare a strong response to the proposed HUBZone decertification, explaining why your small business is still eligible for participation in the HUBZone Program.

 An active HUBZone certification does not guarantee that a company is currently eligible.
 If you lose a HUBZone set-aside contract to a company you believe does not meet the HUBZone Program’s requirements, you may be able to file a HUBZone status protest with the U.S. Small Business Administration.
 Win the HUBZone protest, and your competitor will be disqualified–hopefully, resulting in an award to your small business.

-Petefish’s HUBZone attorneys can help you put together a strong HUBZone protest, challenging your competitor’s status as an eligible HUBZone small business, and giving you another shot at the contract.
+Koprince Law’s HUBZone attorneys can help you put together a comprehensive HUBZone protest, challenging your competitor’s status as an eligible HUBZone small business, and potentially giving you another shot at the contract.

 Defending HUBZone Protests

 If a competitor files a HUBZone status protest against you, treat it with the seriousness if deserves.
-After all, if you lose, you’ll not only lose the HUBZone set-aside contract you just won, but will likely be proposed for decertification from the HUBZone Program.
+After all, if you lose, you’ll not only lose the HUBZone set-aside contract you just won, but may be proposed for decertification from the HUBZone Program.

-When your HUBZone status is under attack, Petefish’s HUBZone attorneys can help.
-In addition to guidance on what documents to submit to the SBA, Petefish draws on the HUBZone Program’s regulations to provide the government with a strong legal response defending your HUBZone status–and your contract award.
+When your HUBZone status is under attack, Koprince Law’s HUBZone attorneys can help.
+In addition to guidance on what documents to submit to the SBA, Koprince Law draws on the HUBZone Program’s regulations to provide the government with a strong legal response defending your HUBZone status–and your contract award.